trilitech/tezos-developer-docs/src/pages/tezos-basics/block-explorers/tzstats-smart-contract/index.md

 Once you have the address of your smart contract, go to the _TzStats_ website associated with the network you deployed your contract on.

-Remember, the following TzStats website links are the following:
+Remember, the TzStats website links for each network are as follows:
 - **Mainnet**: [tzstats.com](https://tzstats.com)
 - **Ghostnet**: [florence.tzstats.com](https://ghost.tzstats.com/)